szn-cs/rust-practice/docs/notes.md

 - variane := defines mechanism to devise wether one type can be downgraded into another, taking into account lifetimes of the parameters, with relations of subtypes.
     - It defines which lifetimes can be downgraded in place of arguemnts or upgraded for return parameters in functions for example.
 - division of integers without convertion: let (remaining, fraction) = (end * 1000 / 2 % 1000, end / 2);
+- where V: ?Sized  // where V doesn't have to be sized, useful if V is used as reference &V